-No. 1 Upper Mississippi and Illinois Navigation, Illinois,
+Priority No. 1: Upper Mississippi River and Illinois Waterway Navigation, Illinois,

-Iowa, Minnesota, Missouri, and Wisconsin is using a systems approach to address the need for navigation capacity expansion along the Mississippi River between Minneapolis-St. Paul and the Ohio River, and along the Illinois Waterway.
+Iowa, Minnesota, Missouri, and Wisconsin, is using a systems approach to address the need for navigation capacity expansion along the Mississippi River between Minneapolis-St. Paul and the Ohio River, and along the Illinois Waterway.
 The principal problems are, (1) delays to commercial traffic at locks upstream of Melvin Price Locks and Dam, and (2) system congestion resulting in competition and conflict between recreational and commercial users.
-The Board strongly recommends adequate funding should be appropriated to complete this study as soon as possible.
+The Board is concerned about the delay in completing this study and strongly recommends adequate funding be appropriated to complete this study as soon as possible.
 The future navigation needs of this waterway segment must be determined to initiate construction of needed replacement facilities.
-Furthermore, the Board recommends that the Corps pursue authorization for the construction of new 1200 foot locks at Locks and Dams 25, 24, 22, 21 and 20 on the Mississippi River.
+Furthermore, the Board recommends that the U.S. Army Corps of Engineers pursue authorization for the construction of new 1200-foot locks at Locks and Dams No.s 25, 24, 22, 21 and 20 on the Mississippi River.

-- No. 2 Intracoastal Waterway Locks, Louisiana Seven Intracoastal Waterway Locks in southern Louisiana, between the Mississippi River and the Sabine River, are being studied to determine the best way to relieve capacity constraints. - No. 3 Ohio River Mainstem Study, Illinois, Indiana, Kentucky, Ohio, Pennsylvania and West Virginia is addressing the economic, social and environmental impacts of both large scale investments and small scale improvements for additional lock capacity at the Ohio River Mainstem navigation facilities. - No. 4 Gulf Intracoastal Waterway High Island to Brazos River, Texas is addressing problems affecting commercial navigation including two 90 degree bends, a double "S" curve and a lack of mooring facilities and navigational aids, traffic congestion, dredged material disposal needs, and environmental resources and impacts.
-The Board is concerned with dredged material management and maintaining navigation. - No. 5 Gulf Intracoastal Waterway Brazos River to Port O'Connor, Texas is addressing problems affecting commercial navigation, shoaling, bank erosion and loss of wetlands, deficiencies in mooring facilities and navigational aids, dredged material disposal needs, and environmental resources and impacts.
-The Board is concerned with dredged material management and maintaining navigation. - No. 6 Gulf Intracoastal Waterway Port O'Connor to Corpus Christi Bay, Texas is addressing problems affecting commercial navigation and hazards caused by curves in the channel and a swing bridge, dredged material disposal needs, and environmental resources and impacts.
-The Board is concerned with dredged material management and maintaining navigation. - No. 7 Kanawha River Navigation, West Virginia is examining the navigation facilities on the Kanawha River.
+Priority No. 2: Intracoastal Waterway Locks, Louisiana - Seven Intracoastal Waterway Locks in southern Louisiana, between the Mississippi River and the Sabine River, are being studied to determine the best way to relieve capacity constraints.
+Initial results indicated a need at Bayou Sorrel and the study is now examining Bayou Sorrel for a new project.

+Priority No. 3: Ohio River Mainstem Study, Illinois, Indiana, Kentucky, Ohio, Pennsylvania and West Virginia, is addressing the economic, social and environmental impacts of both large scale investments and small scale improvements for additional lock capacity at the Ohio River Mainstem navigation facilities.

+Priority No. 4: Gulf Intracoastal Waterway - High Island to Brazos River, Texas, is addressing problems affecting commercial navigation including two 90 degree bends, a double "S" curve and a lack of mooring facilities and navigational aids, traffic congestion, dredged material disposal needs, and environmental resources and impacts.
+The Board is concerned with dredged material management and maintaining navigation.

+Priority No. 5: Gulf Intracoastal Waterway - Brazos River to Port O'Connor, Texas, is addressing problems affecting commercial navigation, shoaling, bank erosion and loss of wetlands, deficiencies in mooring facilities and navigational aids, dredged material disposal needs, and environmental resources and impacts.
+The Board is concerned with dredged material management and maintaining navigation.

+Priority No. 6: Gulf Intracoastal Waterway - Port O'Connor to Corpus Christi Bay, Texas, addresses problems affecting commercial navigation and hazards caused by curves in the channel and a swing bridge, dredged material disposal needs, and environmental resources and impacts.
+The Board is concerned with dredged material management and maintaining navigation.

+Priority No. 7: Kanawha River Navigation, West Virginia, is examining the navigation facilities on the Kanawha River.
 The recently opened locks at Winfield and a new lock authorized at Marmet will address navigation capacity constraints.
 The study examining the navigation facilities on the Kanawha River at London has recommended that this facility undergo a major rehabilitation.

-No. 8 Green and Barren Rivers Navigation Disposition Study, Kentucky will recommend whether the current caretaker status is warranted or whether the projects should be de-authorized.
+Priority No. 8: Green and Barren Rivers Navigation Disposition Study, Kentucky, will recommend whether the current caretaker status is warranted or whether the projects should be de-authorized.
 A Feasibility report completed in 1993 concluded modernization and improvement of the system for commercial navigation was not economically justified, but the upper portion of the system still provides recreation opportunities and serve as a source of water supply for the region.